Does Your Child Struggle with Reading?

 In fact, when my own daughter was asked to repeat the first grade due to reading problems and I did not know why, I discovered that her visual skills were very weak and that she had trouble tracking from line to line.

-Once she finished her vision therapy, she could read above her grade level, and today, she is fulfilling her life-long dream of becoming a medical doctor.
-She is in her fourth year of medical school.
+Once she finished her vision therapy, she could read above her grade level, and today, she fulfilled her life-long dream of becoming a medical doctor.
+She is a neo-natologist helping sick infants.

 For well over 20 years, from the time vision therapy changed her life, I became a "mother on a mission" to help every child read at or above grade level and discover vision therapy.